 - Difficulties in obtaining coverage for certain types of risk.

 - Inflexible credit rating structures which reflect market trends rather than individual loss experience.

 - Insufficient credit for deductibles and/or loss control efforts.

 As you may notice, these are the four concerns that almost all employers now have to deal with on at least a yearly basis.
 Captives are not the cure-all for what ails companies presently.
 They do offer a great alternative.

 Interestingly enough, the three top domiciles are Risk Management technique for shifting portfolios of loss.
 Bermuda, Cayman Islands, and Vermont.
 Vermont was the first state to involve itself with captives.
 Those three domiciles represent 47% of all captive domiciles.
 The captives’ domiciles is basically its primary jurisdiction.
 The captives are subject to a yearly audit by a consulting actuary.

 The two best benefits of an offshore captive are cost and flexibility.
 I have some reservations about the TPA’s that are used by some of the captives.
 They were somewhat lacking in a few areas whenever we audited the TPA’s claims handling and reserving.
 The file reserves are more important with a captive than with a regular insurer.
 As I commented earlier this week, the captives have to be large enough or well-reserved enough to not violate the Law of Large Numbers.
 A captive is a much smaller entity than a regular insurance company.
 That is why the file reserves are beyond critical and the actuary must be very accurate on his/her reserve projections for the next 10 years.
 Choosing a TPA and actuary are very important to the survival of the captive and its member(s).

 The most surprising development occurred in 2007 – 2008.
 I had thought the IRS was not going to allow the tax-advantaged basis on the reserves in a captive.
-The IRS did almost a compete reversal and ruled that captives should retain their tax deductibility.
+The IRS did almost a complete reversal and ruled that captives should retain their tax deductibility.
 I think they realized they could crash the whole insurance market if they all of a sudden ruled that captives were to be fully taxed.